Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 | `modified_by`        | *uuid*   | (Optional) The ID of the user or [Application](#applications) that last modified the Reactor Formula                                                             |

 The `configuration` array defines the contract that the `configuration` property must satisfy on all [Reactors](#reactors-reactor-object) created from this formula.
-Configuration is intended to hold key-value pairs of configuration values that can be defined once for the reactor and do not change between Reactor requests.
+Configuration is intended to hold key-value pairs of configuration values that can be defined once for the reactor and do not change between Reactor invocations.
 Complex nested objects are not currently supported within `configuration`.

 The `request_parameters` array defines the contract that the `args` property must satisfy on each request when [Invoking a Reactor](#reactors-invoke-a-reactor).